pragmatarget/blog/content/posts/set-up-hugo-on-github.md

 Hopefully the above went smoothly and you can now see your code in your GitHub repo.

-#### Add the GitHub Actions workflow
+## Add the GitHub Actions workflow

 To keep things simple you can use my GitHub Actions workflow by downloading it from GitHub repo.

-From the root directory of your Git repo, run:
+From the base directory of your Git repo, run:
 ```bash
 curl -o .github/workflows/hugo.yaml https://raw.githubusercontent.com/pragmatarget/blog/main/.github/workflows/hugo.yaml
 ```

-This will download this rather long workflow yaml file:
+This will download this rather long workflow yaml file which builds the Hugo blog using GitHub Actions each time you push to the main branch of the repo:

 ```yaml
 # Workflow for building and deploying a Hugo site to GitHub Pages
 name: Deploy Hugo site to Pages